-7 Habits That Can Make Your Anxiety Worse Without Realizing It
+These 7 Habits Can Make Your Anxiety Worse

 Anyone who suffers from anxiety knows that the feeling can creep up at any moment.
 Although you can't always stop it when the sensation strikes, you can try to eliminate any habits that can make your anxiety worse.
 Unfortunately, you can't avoid all situations that make you feel uncomfortable, but a number of everyday habits can worsen your anxiety longterm, and you can work to avoid these.